Man prays court to order ex-wife to return N30,000 bride price – Daily Trust

 ”I want this honourable court to help me recover the N30,000 I paid as bride price.
 The court granted my former wife her prayer for divorce.
 I want the court to oblige me too,’’ Abdullahi said.

-“My former husband gave me those money out of his free will to empower my business.
+“My former husband gave me the money out of his free will to empower my business.
 The money he paid as my bride price was N20, 000.
-It is written on our marriage certificate’’, she said.
+It is written on our marriage certificate,’’ she said.

 Earlier, witnesses to the defendant, Yusuf Uthman-Adam and Nuruddeen Haruna, who were at the wedding when they got married three months ago, confirmed the authenticity of the marriage certificate.